My Scene Goes Hollywood: The Movie

 My Scene Goes Hollywood: The Movie is a 2005 American animated romantic comedy film based on Mattel's line of My Scene dolls.
 It features Barbie and American singer and actress Lindsay Lohan, who plays herself.
 It is the third feature with the My Scene characters, and the only one that was full-length.
 The film was directed by Eric Fogel.
 Although the title of the film suggests a trip to Hollywood, California, the entire plot takes place in New York City, where all the My Scene characters live.
 It was released by Buena Vista Home Entertainment under the Miramax Family label.

+The film received renewed attention in 2017 following the Harvey Weinstein sexual abuse cases due to Harvey Weinstein voicing a fictionalized version of himself in the film.
+Producer Nancy Bennett stated that she was "mortified" that she had put him in a Barbie film.

 Plot

-The My Scene girls are attending high school in Manhattan when they find out there's a new teen spy movie called "Spy Society" being filmed there, starring Lindsay Lohan (who plays Laural St. Clair, the lead character) and fictional character Ryan Ridley (who plays Lohan's love interest in the movie).
-While the girls, Barbie, Chelsea, Madison, Nolee and Delancey, go to watch the movie being filmed, they get the idea to sneak onto the set by pretending to be extras.
+The My Scene girls are attending high school in Manhattan when they find out there's a new teen spy movie called "Spy Society" being filmed there, starring Lindsay Lohan (playing Laural St. Clair, the movie's lead character) and Ryan Ridley (who plays Lohan's love interest in the movie).
+While Barbie, Chelsea, Madison, Nolee and Delancey go to watch the movie being filmed, they get the idea to sneak onto the set by pretending to be extras.